money-god/auction-keeper/README.md

 _Bidding models_ are simple processes that can be implemented in any programming language.
 They only need to pass JSON objects to and from `auction-keeper`.
 The simplest example of a bidding model is a shell script which echoes a fixed price.

-### Monitoring active auctions and discovering new auctions

 For every new block, all auctions from `1` to `auctionsStarted` are checked for active status.
 If a new auction is detected, a new bidding model is started.

 **NOTE**: _Bidding models_ are only used for surplus and debt auctions, not collateral auctions.

 ## Running an auction keeper